These healthy bran muffins are naturally sweetened with dates and are 100% whole-grain. They’re light, fluffy and absolutely delicious!

 FAQs

 We love to add chopped nuts, but any chopped dried fruit is also delicious.
-Chocolate chips, white chocolate chips and even cinnamon chips would all be a delicious addition as well.
+Chocolate chips, and cinnamon chips would all be a delicious addition as well.

 Description